-- ★If the reading is out of the range, replace the throttle body assy. - ★If the reading is within the range, but the problem still exists, replace the ECU (see this chapter).
+- ★ If the reading is out of the range, replace the throttle body assy. - ★If the reading is within the range, but the problem still exists, replace the ECU.

 - 1. ECU

 - 2. Joint Connector

 - 3. Main Throttle Sensor

 Removal

 Never drop the sensor, especially on a hard surface.
 Such a shock to the part can damage it.